Sensory nervous system: Photoreceptors

+Photoreceptors are neuron cells and are specialized units that play the main role in initiating vision function.
+Photoreceptors are light-sensitive cells that capture different wavelengths of light.
+Different types of photoreceptors are able to respond to the varying light wavelengths in relation to color, and transduce them into electrical signals.
 Photoreceptors are capable of phototransduction, a process which converts light (electromagnetic radiation) into, among other types of energy, a membrane potential.
+There are five compartments that are present in these cells.
+Each compartment corresponds to differences in function and structure.
+The first compartment is the outer segment (OS), where it is responsible for capturing light and transducing it.
+The second compartment is the inner segment (IS), which includes the necessary organelles that function in cellular metabolism and biosynthesis.
+Mainly, these organelles include mitochondria, Golgi apparatus and endoplasmic reticulum as well as among others.
+The third compartment is the connecting cilium (CC).
+As its name suggests, CC works to connect the OS and the IS regions together for the purpose of essential protein trafficking.
+The fourth compartment contains the nucleus and is a continuation of the IS region, known as the nuclear region.
+Finally, the fifth compartment is the synaptic region, where it acts as a final terminal for the signal, consisting of synaptic vesicles.
+In this region, glutamate neurotransmitter is transmitted from the cell to secondary neuron cells.
 The three primary types of photoreceptors are:

-Cones are photoreceptors which respond significantly to color.
-In humans the three different types of cones correspond with a primary response to short wavelength (blue), medium wavelength (green), and long wavelength (yellow/red).
+cones are photoreceptors which respond significantly to color.
+In humans, the three different types of cones correspond with a primary response to short wavelength (blue), medium wavelength (green), and long wavelength (yellow/red).

 Rods are photoreceptors which are very sensitive to the intensity of light, allowing for vision in dim lighting.
 The concentrations and ratio of rods to cones is strongly correlated with whether an animal is diurnal or nocturnal.
-In humans rods outnumber cones by approximately 20:1, while in nocturnal animals, such as the tawny owl, the ratio is closer to 1000:1.
+In humans, rods outnumber cones by approximately 20:1, while in nocturnal animals, such as the tawny owl, the ratio is closer to 1000:1.

-Ganglion Cells reside in the adrenal medulla and retina where they are involved in the sympathetic response.
-Of the ~1.3 million ganglion cells present in the retina, 1-2% are believed to be photosensitive ganglia.
+Ganglion cells reside in the adrenal medulla and retina where they are involved in the sympathetic response.
+Of the ~1.3 million ganglion cells present in the retina, 1–2% are believed to be photosensitive ganglia.
 These photosensitive ganglia play a role in conscious vision for some animals, and are believed to do the same in humans.